gagan-madhan-16/bantR/README.md

 ## Deployment

-You can view the deployed version of bantR at: [Your Deployment Link Here](https://bant-r.vercel.app/).
+You can view the deployed version of bantR at: [bantR](https://bant-r.vercel.app/).

 ## Features